Managing environmental water

 Annual Watering Plans

-The NSW Department of Planning, Industry and Environment–Environment, Energy and Science develops Long term Watering Plans for the five catchments (Gwydir, Lachlan, Macquarie-Castlereagh, Murray and Lower Darling and Murrumbidgee) where they actively manage water for the environment.
+The NSW Department of Planning and Environment–Environment and Heritage develops Long term Watering Plans for the five catchments (Gwydir, Lachlan, Macquarie-Castlereagh, Murray and Lower Darling and Murrumbidgee) where they actively manage water for the environment.
 These plans are based on advice received from Environmental Water Advisory Groups (EWAGs).

 The plans outline the priorities for use of water for the environment over the coming year and consider factors such as the recent climate conditions and water availability.